 Owning a new build home is certainly attractive to many people.
 Poor insulation, subsidence, crumbling walls with ten layers of paint, lead water pipes: all of these are things of the past in new build houses.
 Maintenance costs are lower, and new build houses should also be provided with a 10-year guarantee from the National House Building Council.
 New Build homes should be energy-efficient, space-efficient and able to be personalised entirely to the homebuyers’ tastes.
+Read our new build mortgage guide below to find out if this option is right for you.

 However, not all new builds have these advantages.
 Before buying a new build house, prospective buyers should check on build quality, energy-efficiency, light-efficiency and security.
 Buyers should not assume that because the house is new build they do not need a survey – surveys can save homebuyers money both on the deal and in the future if there are problems.